HyperTesto/hypertesto.me/content/blog/jsonl-and-ndjson/index.en.md

 I admit that I had never heard of this data format before this spring.

 I was getting some errors following the official documentation of an open source library for creating ASR systems[^0].
-Nothing was making sense until i noticed i wasn't working with a JSON array of object, but rather JSON objects separated by a newline. _Eureka_!
+Nothing was making sense until I noticed I wasn't working with a JSON array of objects, but rather JSON objects separated by a newline. _Eureka_!

 In its simplicity is truly an ingenious solution to the problem of deserializing large JSON files: you read it line by line which is simple, flexible, easy to understand and very effective!